zephyrproject-rtos/zephyr/doc/reference/kernel/scheduling/index.rst

 opportunity to change the identity of the current thread.
 These points are called **reschedule points**.
 Some potential reschedule points are:

+- transition of a thread from running state to a suspended or waiting state, for example by :c:func:`k_sem_take` or :c:func:`k_sleep`.
 - transition of a thread to the :ref:`ready state <thread_states>`, for example by :c:func:`k_sem_give` or :c:func:`k_thread_start`
-- transition of a thread from running state to a suspended or waiting state, for example by :c:func:`k_sem_take` or :c:func:`k_sleep`
 - return to thread context after processing an interrupt
 - when a running thread invokes :c:func:`k_yield`

+A thread **sleeps** when it voluntarily initiates an operation that transitions itself to a suspended or waiting state.

 Whenever the scheduler changes the identity of the current thread, or when execution of the current thread is replaced by an ISR,